jxnblk/axs/docs/api.md

 All Axs components have the following style props.

-- `css` - style object for cxs - will be converted into a unique className and inject styles into the head of the document.
+- `css` - style object for fela - will be converted into a unique className and inject styles into the head of the document.
 Supports pseudoclasses, media queries, keyframes, and nesting.
 - `is` - sets a custom tag or component

 #### Margin